privacore/helppages-findx/en/helpimprovesearch.md

-#Help improve search results
+# Help improve search results

-Findx have improve and rating results on every single search results, this gives you the possiblity to easily imprve search.
-Giving feedback is a completely optional and personal choice, and given that is is private.
+Findx lets you suggest improvements and rate each search result.
+Become a quality rater and help improve the search results not only for yourself, but for all searchers.

+Rating results and suggesting improvements is completely optional and a personal choice, and you can do so in private - we do not track you, so we don't know who has rated, suggested changes to, or reported a search result.

-Your feedback will overtime help improve the search experience.
+Your feedback will help improve the search experience for everyone.

-#How to give feedback
+# How to give feedback

 [How to improve the title or description of a single result ](https://help.findx.com/en/improvesearch/improve-result)
 [How to rate a result using emoticons](https://help.findx.com/en/improvesearch/rate-result)

 ---

-**Note:** At the moment your input won’t directly influence the ranking of any single result, but it will be recorded and handled according to the process for improving search in findx.
+**Note:** Our moderators will take a look at all submissions, so this feature can not be abused.

 ---

-##For what pupose do we need your feedback
+## Why do we need your help?
-Findx is a private search engine, and to to keep serving the most relevant results we need to constantly improve and evolve the software and algorithms behind findx.
-This will in the long run improve private search for everyone.
+Findx is an independent private search engine, and to to keep serving the most relevant results we need to constantly improve and evolve the software and algorithms behind findx.
+This will improve private search for everyone over time.

+We believe that asking you to contribute is the most natural way to improve the search results.
+You can easily say whether you like the result, whether it is spam or even malicious, and add details to improve poor or missing descriptions.

-##For people with technical understading
+##For people with technical understanding
-findx is an Open Source project, and you can participate in improving the source code development on github
+findx is an Open Source project, and you can participate in improving the source code development here on github.